martin0004/drone_path_planning/README.md

 - Define a start state.
 - Define a goal state.
 - Define actions for each state.
-- Define costs for each state.
+- Define costs for each action.

 **Search for a plan (i.e. drone trajectory)**